 - There are difficulties

-protecting people from others who use bits in harmful ways.
+protecting people from others who use bits in harmful ways (protecting people from bits)

 - At what age should we stop "protecting" children from the internet?
 Until that age, how should we "protect" them?